XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

-# Excersise 05, Add analytics to your app
+# Excerise 5 - Add analytics to your app

 In this lab you will add Analytics support to your app using either google Firebase or Microsoft AppCenter.